Alrmendo/xv6-labs-2023-solution/doc/pagetable.md

 Run `./grade-lab-pgtbl ugetpid` to obtain successful information.
 Alternatively, run `pgtbltest` in qemu.
 At this point, pgaccess_test will fail, which is the next task.

+> Note: Which other xv6 system call(s) could be made faster using this shared page?
+Explain how.

+Answer:
+  Any system call that directly or indirectly invokes the `copyout` fuction will be accelerated, as it saves time on copying data.
+Additionally, system calls used purely for information retrieval, such as `getpid` in this section, will also be faster.
+This is because the operation of trapping into the operating system is no longer necessary, and the corresponding data can be read in usermode instead.

 ## Print a page table

 The second task is to write a function to print the contents of the page table.
 This function is defined as `vmprint()`.
 It should take a parameter of type `pagetable_t` and print according to the following format.
 Insert `if(p->pid==1) vmprint(p->pagetable)` before `return argc` in `exec.c` to print the page table of the first process.